 (Source: Princeton University Press)

-Princeton University Press is publishing a new book on Eurasian trade and the rise of the business corporation (1400-1700).
+Princeton University Press is publishing a new book on the history of chartered company and their historical contribution to the global order.

 ABOUT THE BOOK